 - Work queue processing

 - The IPoIB ULP was leveraged while the support of the “Legacy” mode remains.

 - Support UD mode only

-A Simple way to verify the driver is using the new mode by shell command: “ip link show ibX” the driver mac will start with 00:xxxxxxx
+A simple way to verify that the driver is using the new mode by shell command: “ip link show ibX” the driver mac will start with 00:xxxxxxx

 No new configuration added, all enabled by default and done internally within the IPoIB driver.

 One Pulse Per Second (1PPS) is a time synchronization feature that allows the adapter to be able to send or receive 1 pulse per second on a dedicated pin on the adapter card.

 The supported ASICs are ConnectX-4 or later.
 Only one pin is supported and could be configured as 1PPS in or 1PPS out.
 For testing, a special adapter should be used (with access to the 1PPS pin) - contact Mellanox support.

 To learn how to test it, see HowTo Test 1PPS on Mellanox Adapters.